 Shilajit possesses remarkable antioxidant activity, with a free radical neutralization rate reaching 95-97% according to recent studies.
 This powerful antioxidant action is due to the synergistic presence of several key trace elements: selenium, copper, manganese, and chromium.

-During our studies and research on Shilajit, we were particularly impressed by the ORAC index (oxygen radical absorbance capacity) of Shilajit, which turns out to be significantly higher than that of many superfoods like blueberries.
+In our studies and research on Shilajit, we were particularly impressed by the ORAC index (oxygen radical absorbance capacity) of shilajit, which proves to be significantly higher than that of many superfoods like blueberries.
 Scientific analyses show that selenium, present at about 93 ppm in some samples, plays a major role in this antioxidant activity.

-- Copper contributes to the production of antioxidant enzymes
+- Copper participates in the production of antioxidant enzymes

 - Manganese enhances superoxide dismutase (a powerful natural antioxidant)